Coimbatore Municipal Corporation

 The Coimbatore City Municipal Corporation is the civic body that governs the city of Coimbatore in the Indian state of Tamil Nadu.
-It is the second largest municipal corporation in Tamil Nadu after Chennai with an area of 257.04 sq km.
+It is the largest municipal corporation in Tamil Nadu with an area of 415 sq km.

 History

 The municipality of Coimbatore was established in 1866 according to the Town Improvements Act of 1865, with industrialist Sir Robert Stanes as its first Chairman.
 The early days of the municipality were difficult as it had to tackle plague epidemics and earthquakes.
 In 1934, the municipality elected its first woman Chairman, K. Thankamma Jacob.Justice Party politician R. K. Shanmukham Chetty served as the Vice-Chairman of the municipality from 1917 to 1920. in 1981, Coimbatore was elevated to a municipal corporation, the third in Tamil Nadu by the merger of Singanallur Municipality with Coimbatore Municipality.
 In 2011, Coimbatore City Municipal Corporation limits were expanded by merging nearby areas of Coimbatore and making its area from 105 km² to 257.04 km².
 In 2012, the Corporation won the "Best Corporation Award" from the Government of Tamil Nadu.